sundeep-ds/MA5851-A3-Capstone/README.md

 ### Data loading and Wrangling Procedures.
 - The data is loaded into the environment, checked for any missing values.
 - The data is cleaned, removed for any URLs or unwanted noise in the data like determiners.
-- Rather than Named Entity Recognition (NER) words relating to Nouns, proper Nouns, Verbs and Adjectives are retained
+- Rather than Named Entity Recognition (NER) words relating to Nouns, Proper Nouns, Verbs and Adjectives are retained
 - The data is visualised with the NLTK Frequency methods and top occurring words with distribution plots.
-- The top occurring words are checked with WordClouds and the distribution.
+- The top occurring words are checked with WordClouds and the distribution plots.
 - The word’s distribution is checked with histograms and descriptive statistics is shown for the distribution.

 ### Application of Machine Learning(ML) algorithms and Natural Laguane Processing NLP tasks